Aakash-Sriram/RTOS-from-scratch/README.md

 printf("Hello from RTOS!\r\n");

 ...and see the message on your serial terminal (like PuTTY or minicom), confirming UART TX is alive

+⏱️ Timebase (SysTick Timer Interrupts)

+To bring timing capabilities to our RTOS, I added a timebase using the SysTick Timer, which generates 1-second periodic interrupts using the system clock.

+📚 Reference Used:

+    ARM Cortex-M4 Devices Generic User Guide – SysTick Timer (Section 4.4)

+    STM32F4 Reference Manual (RM0090)

+🧠 Why Use SysTick?

+SysTick is a built-in 24-bit down counter that's part of every Cortex-M core.
+It's ideal for periodic interrupts, like ticking the RTOS scheduler (think round-robin or time slicing).

+🔍 Register Breakdown:

+    LOAD: Reload value for 1s delay (16 million for 16 MHz)

+    VAL: Clears the current counter to start fresh

+    CTRL: Sets clock source, enables interrupt, and starts the timer

+🧨 Key Flags:

+    TICKINT: Enables the SysTick interrupt.

+    ENABLE: Starts the counter.

+    CLKSOURCE: Chooses processor clock (AHB) over external clock.

+    COUNTFLAG: Can be polled to detect underflow (optional use).[It's automatically set to 1 by hardware whenever the timer counts down to 0]